-Otsile Matlou is a director at ENS (Edward Nathan Sonnenbergs) and has over 9 years of experience.
+Otsile Matlou is a director at ENSafrica and has over 9 years of experience.
 He currently practices in the mining department where he specialises in the field of mining law.

 Otsile acts for a wide range of mining companies in all mineral commodity sectors, including the base and precious metals, coal, rare earths, sand, as well as diamonds sectors.
 He acts for listed as well as unlisted mining and exploration companies.